-The Monstera Adansonii is stunning, and one can never be enough of it.
-That is at least how I feel about itit.
+The Monstera adansonii is stunning, and one can never have enough of it.
+That is at least how I feel about it.
 You can even try to propagate it and grow a whole new plant to gift to your friends.

-Monstera Adansonii can be propagated in sphagnum moss, perlite, water, or directly in the soil.
-In order to propagate a Monstera Adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
+Monstera adansonii can be propagated in sphagnum moss, perlite, water, or directly in soil.
+In order to propagate a Monstera adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
 A cutting without a leaf is fine too, as long as there is at least one node.
 Cuttings without a node are not viable for propagation purposes.
-Put the cutting into the medium or water.
+Put the cutting into a growing medium or water.
 Within 3-4 weeks, the first roots will start to emerge.

 Propagating Monstera Adansonii in Soil

 You can propagate your Monstera adansonii in soil by taking a cutting with a few leaves present on it.
 First, take a sanitized and sharp pair of scissors.